Tanglumy/Parallel_Transformer/README.md

 3. **CUDA GPU acceleration:**
    Implement and optimize the key operations on GPUs to exploit massive parallelism, and use CUDA streams to parallelize computations across multiple heads.

-This comparison provides insights into how different parallel programming paradigms can accelerate the core attention mechanism in Transformers.
+This comparison will be accomplished by time performance data monitored by python scripts and the generated diagrams.

 ```
 g++ -o transformer transformer.cpp -std=c++11